pybind/pybind11/docs/upgrade.rst

 v2.11
 =====

 * The minimum version of CMake is now 3.5.
-A future version will likely move to requiring something like 3.15.
-Using 3.15+ and using FindPython or setting ``PYBIND11_FINDPYTHON`` is highly recommended; CMake is removing the long-deprecated support for ``FindPythonInterp``.
-Pybind11 will switch to FindPython if ``FindPythonInterp`` is not available.
+A future version will likely move to requiring something like CMake 3.15.
+Note that CMake 3.27 is removing the long-deprecated support for `FindPythonInterp` completely.
+To prepare for that future, CMake 3.15+ using `FindPython` or setting `PYBIND11_FINDPYTHON` is highly recommended.

 .. _upgrade-guide-2.9: